Implementing Personalized Reading

 Readability Matters challenges tech and publishing companies to make Readability Features available for all readers.
 Today, many reading apps offer users the capability to change text size.
 Some offer the ability to change the base font, line spacing, and background color.
 Very few offer the broader set of Readability Features.

-Additionally, content providers and publishers will need to provide access to flowable tagged text with consideration for Digital Rights Management.
+Additionally, content providers and publishers must provide access to flowable tagged text with consideration for Digital Rights Management.

 Then, Use Standards to Enable Interoperability